State of Vermont Poster Template

 Full-width photo with caption at the top, title and subtitle, short content summary, arrowed list, and contact information.

-Instructions to Edit the Word Poster Template
+Instructions to Edit the State of Vermont Word Poster Template

-Step One: Create a Template File
+Step 1: Create a Template File

 The first step is to create an actual Word template file on your computer.
 Saving the document as a 'true' Word template will allow you to use the template again and again without the danger of overwriting it.